3D Point Cloud Descriptors in Hand-crafted and Deep Learning Age: State-of-the-Art: Introduction

-The availability of the low-cost 3D sensors, e.g. Microsoft Kinect, Time of Flight, has gained increasingly interest in using three dimensional point clouds \cite{Rusu20113D} \cite{Han2017A} for solving many tasks, such as 3D object recognition, classification, robot localization and navigation, the fundamental applications in 3D computer vision and robotics, since 3D point clouds has the capability of providing greatly important information cues for analyzing objects and environments.
+The availability of the low-cost 3D sensors, e.g., Microsoft Kinect, Prime Sense, has gained increasing interest in using three-dimensional point cloud \cite{Rusu20113D}\cite{Han2017A} for many applications in real scenarios, such as robot localization and navigation \cite{su2018splatnet}, autonomous driving, augmented reality \cite{wang2019associatively} and 3D medical imaging.
+Compared to traditional 2D image, 3D point cloud has the capability of providing significantly richer information cues for analyzing objects and environments.

-The considerably crucial steps involved in 3D applications is 3D descriptors or 3D features extraction which have a significant effect on the overall performance of descriptive results.
-A powerful and discriminative descriptor should be able to capture the geometric structure and invariant to translation, scaling and rotation at the same time.
-How to extract a meaningful 3D descriptor from 3D point clouds, especially in environment with occlusion and clutter, therefore is still a challenging research area and worth being extensively investigated.
+One considerably crucial step involved in these 3D applications aforementioned is the 3D descriptor or 3D feature extraction, which has a significant effect on the overall performance of descriptive result.
+Ideally, a robust and discriminative descriptor should be able to capture the geometric structure and be invariant to translation, scaling, and rotation at the same time.
+How to extract a meaningful 3D descriptor from 3D point cloud, however, is still a challenging research area that is worth being extensively investigated.